uoftastro/uoftastro.github.io/README.md

 - Connaught Fund New Research -- internal UofT grant, 20k.
 Not a lot the application is not very long (and you can reuse some of your NSERC DG proposal.
 -  Ontario Early Researcher Awards -- 150k including matching from the department (NOI due September 23, 2023).
 This funding requires that you already have Tri-council (e.g. NSERC) funding.
 Details [here](https://www.ontario.ca/page/early-researcher-awards)
 -  CIFAR Azrieli Global Scholar Program -- 100k.
 It has many disciplines.
 Some of astronomy faculty should be eligible for [Gravity & the Extreme Universe](https://cifar.ca/research-programs/gravity-extreme-universe/)
+-  The [Canada Research Chairs]([https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx](https://www.chairs-chaires.gc.ca/program-programme/index-eng.aspx) program is administered through the university, so you will need to keep an eye out for CRC opportunities
 - To be added: Internal funding opportunities (from DAA or Dunlap)
+- [JELF](https://research.utoronto.ca/funding-opportunities/db/john-r-evans-leaders-fund) is a fund specifically for people starting up a lab/for instrumentation.

 Apart from these grants, there are also a lot of awards for junior faculty.
-Usually the Award Committee chair (Scott Tremaine right now) will send out the list every few months.
+Usually the Award Committee chair will send out the list every few months.
 You look at it and see what you are eligible for.
-You can contact Scott (or Bob/Bryan) to nominate you.
-Do not hesitate to ask if you have any questions.
-Do not be shy to ask them to nominate you!
-They department want you to get award (it’s good for the department) so they will try their best to support you.
+You can contact the Award Committee chair (or your department/institute chair) to nominate you. **Do not hesitate to ask if you have any questions.
+Do not be shy to ask them to nominate you!** They department want you to get award (it’s good for the department) so they will try their best to support you.

+### Performance through the ranks (PTR) -- what is it and what do I need to do?

+Once a year you fill out a form stating what you have done (students supervised, courses, taught/developed, research performed, other activities etc.) and then you are evaluated for your PTR.
+The forms are due near the end of April and need to follow a specific Faculty of Arts and Science format.
+You can update your previous CV from last year.
+If you are new - reach out to your faculty mentor to discuss this!
+The guidelines for PTR change with some frequency (you should receive an email from your department/institute manager with the procedures for how PTR is evaluated).

 ### Mentorship